Seafood in Numbers | Seafish

 Where our seafood comes from

-Most of our seafood supply is imported.
+Most of the seafood we eat is imported

 into the UK.